High Point Panthers women's lacrosse: History

 In September 2008, High Point athletics director Craig Keilitz announced the formation of a women's lacrosse team.
 A nationwide search was conducted for its first head coach, and Lyndsey Boswell was hired the following summer.
 Boswell was a 2005 graduate of Pfeiffer, where she was a two-time IWLCA All-American and was the Carolinas-Virginia Athletics Conference player of the year in 2004.
 Boswell also set program records in goals, assists, and points.
-She was an assistant coach at Pfeiffer from 2005-06, before landing her first head coaching job at St. Andrews in 2007.
-From 2007-09, she coached the Knights to an increasing number of wins each year, culminating in 11 in 2009.
+She was an assistant coach at Pfeiffer from 2005 to 2006, before landing her first head coaching job at St. Andrews in 2007.
+From 2007 to 2009, she coached the Knights to an increasing number of wins each year, culminating in 11 in 2009.
 In June 2009, Boswell became head coach at High Point, and after a year and a half of recruiting, the Panthers' first Division I season was in spring 2011.
-Through the 2018 season, Boswell has led the team to a 108-46 record, including a 39-4 mark in the Big South.
+Through the 2018 season, Boswell has led the team to a 108–46 record, including a 39–4 mark in the Big South.

 The program has had a successful existence, having reached the conference tournament championship game in either the National Lacrosse Conference or the Big South Conference every year except for 2015.
 The team won a conference tournament in 2011 and a regular-season championship in 2012 in the National Lacrosse Conference before the league folded.

 In 2013 the Big South Conference began sponsoring women's lacrosse and was also granted an automatic berth to the NCAA tournament.
 The Panthers joined the new league and have won the conference tournament in 2013, 2014, and 2017.
-In 2013, after an 8-8 regular season, High Point won the Big South tournament title, but lost 18-7 to Loyola (MD) in the NCAA tournament.
+In 2013, after an 8–8 regular season, High Point won the Big South tournament title, but lost 18–7 to Loyola (MD) in the NCAA tournament.
 In 2014, for the second straight year, the Panthers scheduled four eventual tournament teams.
-While they lost all four, the stiff competition prepared them well for the Big South, where they swept the rest of the teams en route to another NCAA tournament appearance, an 18-4 loss to Notre Dame.
+While they lost all four, the stiff competition prepared them well for the Big South, where they swept the rest of the teams en route to another NCAA tournament appearance, an 18–4 loss to Notre Dame.